Azure/fleet/README.md

 kubectl get memberclusters -A
 ```

-output is supposed to look like.
+output is supposed to look like,

 ```shell
 NAME             JOINED   AGE